joegair/gair-group-docs/page/computation/20230731_code-free-dft.md

 **Job Details**

-The charge is 0 for our neutral molecule.
-The multiplicity is 1 because we are looking at the singlet state.
+For this calculation, we set the charge to 0 for our neutral molecule and the multiplicity to 1 since we are examining the singlet state.
 We've selected the boxes for geometry optimization and frequency calculation.
 We include the frequency calculation to ensure that the geometry that results from our optimization is a true local minimum (no negative frequencies).
 For local calculations 1 processor and 1 GB of memory is adequate.
 We can also select the 'solvent' sub-menu to set an implicit solvation model.
-I've opted for the conductor-like polarizable continuum model (CPCM) with dichloromethane (CH2Cl2).
+I've opted for the conductor-like polarizable continuum model (CPCM) with dichloromethane (CH<sub>2</sub>Cl<sub>2</sub>).
 No changes are needed in the optimization settings or frequency settings for this job.
 {: .text-justify }